Commensurating actions of birational groups and groups of pseudo-automorphisms: Birational transformations of surfaces I

 \begin{eg} When $\Gamma$ is a subgroup of $\Aut(\P^1_\bfk\times \P^1_\bfk)$ that preserves a curve $C$ and has Property {\FW}, then $C$ must be a smooth curve because $\Gamma$ has no finite orbit (Lemma~\ref{lem:pgl2-fw}).
 Similarly, the two projections $C\to \P^1_\bfk$ being equivariant with respect to the morphisms $\Gamma\to \PGL_2(\bfk)$, they have no ramification points.
 Thus, $C$ is a smooth rational curve, and its projections onto each factor are isomorphisms.
 In particular, the action of $\Gamma$ on $C$ and on each factor are conjugate.
-From these conjugacies, one deduces that the action of $\Gamma$ on $\P^1_\bfk\times \P^1_\bfk$ is conjugate to a diagonal embedding
+These conjugacies show that $\Gamma$ is conjugate to a diagonal embedding